fistfulofhummus/fistfulofhummus/README.md

 I’m a cybersecurity professional with **3+ years of experience**, primarily in **SOC environments**, specializing in **penetration testing** and **security engineering**.

-My focus is operating in the **space between red and blue** — understanding how adversaries actually behave, then using that knowledge to improve **detection, response, and a environments resiliance** to cyberatttacks.
+I've been in environments where real alerts get ignored and only **hopes and illusions** of security were being sold.
+I like to go the extra step and actually test the current setup being used.

 I’ve conducted security assessments across:

-- 🌐 Web Applications
+- 🌐 Web Apps
-- 🖧 Networks *(my favorite)*
+- 🖧 Networks *(AD my beloved)*
 - 📱 Mobile Platforms
 - ☁️ Cloud Environments